Chromosome: Metaphase chromatin and division

-In the early stages of mitosis or meiosis (cell division), the chromatin double helix become more and more condensed.
+In the early stages of mitosis or meiosis (cell division), the chromatin double helix becomes more and more condensed.
 They cease to function as accessible genetic material (transcription stops) and become a compact transportable form.
-The loops of 30-nm chromatin fibers are thought to fold upon themselves further to form the compact metaphase chromosomes of mitotic cells.
-The DNA is thus condensed about 10,000 fold.
+The loops of thirty-nanometer chromatin fibers are thought to fold upon themselves further to form the compact metaphase chromosomes of mitotic cells.
+The DNA is thus condensed about ten-thousand-fold.